 The elegant ash tree provides photographic opportunities all year round.
-However, as Lizzie Shepherd explains, this underrated tree is facing a serious threat and needs our help if it is to remain an iconic part of the English countryside.
+However, this underrated icon of the English countryside is facing a serious threat

-Carolyn Bell shares valuable advice that will make your airliner landscape photography stand out from the crowd.
+Do you enjoy photographing from the comfort of an airliner passenger window?
+Carolyn Bell shares some valuable advice that will make your photos stand out

-Adam Burton reveals the best time of year to visit Yosemite in order to fully appreciate the vistas made famous by Ansel Adams.
+Adam Burton reveals the best time of year to visit Yosemite National Park in order to fully appreciate the vistas made famous by Ansel Adams

 This collection of Icelandic landscapes, by Rebekka Guðleifsdóttir, demonstrates that a unique personal vision is more memorable than technical perfection